villekf/OMEGA-doc/docs/source/geometry.rst

 ^^^^^^^^^^

 The figure below outlines the geometry of PET in the transaxial (XY) direction.
-One thing to note is that, if you're using GATE data, if you have sub-blocks in one block, you'll need set this to ``options.transaxial_multip``.
+One thing to note is that, if you're using GATE data, if you have sub-blocks in one block, you'll need set number of them to ``options.transaxial_multip``.
 In the figure below, the top right block has two sub-blocks, but it is still considered as one single block.
 However, in this case ``options.transaxial_multip = 2``.
 If you don't have sub-blocks, you only need the total number of blocks per ring.
+Note that this is required only when loading GATE data with OMEGA.
 Ring means the transaxial view in this.
 For example, the figure below has 3 blocks.
 When inputting your own sinograms, the row axis should have the radial distance, and the column axis the angles.
 This means that you should get a horizontal "sine" curve.
 For Python, note that the data needs to use Fortran data ordering, i.e. column major ordering.